 DiGeorge syndrome has many possible signs and symptoms that can affect almost any part of the body.
 The characteristics of this syndrome vary widely, even among affected members of the same family.

-People with DiGeorge syndrome often experience recurrent infections caused by problems with the immune system, and some develop autoimmune disorders such as rheumatoid arthritis and Graves’ disease in which the immune system attacks the body’s own tissues and organs.
+People with DiGeorge syndrome often experience recurrent infections caused by problems with the immune system.
+Some develop autoimmune disorders such as rheumatoid arthritis and Graves’ disease, in which the immune system attacks the body’s tissues and organs.

-Affected individuals may also have breathing problems, kidney abnormalities, low blood calcium levels (which can lead to seizures), a decrease in blood platelets ( thrombocytopenia ), significant feeding difficulties, gastrointestinal problems, and hearing loss.
+Affected individuals may also have breathing problems, kidney abnormalities, low blood calcium levels (which can lead to seizures), decreased blood platelets ( thrombocytopenia ), significant feeding difficulties, gastrointestinal problems, and hearing loss.

-Skeletal differences are possible, including short stature and, less frequently, abnormalities of the bones of the spine.
+Skeletal differences are possible, including short stature and, less frequently, abnormalities of the spine’s bones.